dell/csm-docs/content/docs/getting-started/_index.md

 4. <span><span/>{{< message text="5" >}}
 {{% /pageinfo %}}

-Welcome to the Container Storage Module Getting Started documentation.
+Welcome to the Container Storage Modules Getting Started documentation.
 This section provides detailed instructions on how to install, upgrade, and uninstall the Container Storage Modules.

 {{< cardcontainer >}}